MahmoudWasfy/MahmoudWasfy/README.md

 ---

 ## 💡 About Me

-I'm a passionate mobile developer focused on building real-world applications with clean design and solid architecture.
+I'm a passionate **Mobile Developer** focused on building real-world applications with clean design and solid architecture.

-I enjoy turning ideas into working apps and continuously improving my development skills.
+I've worked with **Flutter & ASP.NET**, and I’m continuously improving my skills in backend development and system design.

-Still learning, still building — and always pushing forward.
+Still learning, still grinding — and always excited to build real-world projects.

+---

+## ✨ What I Do

+- 📱 Mobile App Development using Flutter
+- 🖥️ Backend Development using ASP.NET, NestJS & Django
+- 🌐 API Integration & Database Design
+- 🧠 Problem Solving & Clean Architecture
+- 🚀 Building scalable and maintainable applications

 ---